 These entrepreneurs share their paths to starting their businesses, the highs and lows along the way, and discuss their unique perspectives on how they are working to create positive change in their communities and our world.

-Madeleine recently published a Made Trade mini-series where she interviewed Made Trade founder, Cayley Pater, and the founders of three Made Trade brands, Dounia Tamri-Loeper of Dounia Home, Ibrahim Shams of Kiliim, and Janeane Marie of Manta.
+Madeleine recently published a Made Trade mini-series where she interviewed Made Trade founder, Cayley Pater, and the founders of three Made Trade brands, Dounia Tamri-Loeper of Dounia Home, and Ibrahim Shams of Kiliim.

 We are honored Madeleine provided these founders an opportunity to communicate their inspiring stories with her audience, and we are excited to now share these incredible episodes with you.